TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-This functionalitie have two type of responses.
+This functionality has two types of responses.

-- 1.- Succesful:
+- 1.- Successful:

-If we put a valid username like `admin`, we are going to see the following message:
+If we enter a valid username like `admin`, we will see the following message:

 <br />